PEM-Humboldt/.github/readme_template_for_scripts.md

 Give examples
 ```

+### Required files

+URLs to download required files or templates to download before to run each script.

 ### How to run

 A step by step series of examples that tell you how to get your scripts running, which one to run first and how to call the others